cylc/cylc-flow/doc/src/suite-config.rst

    #!empy
    # ...

-An example suite ``empy.cities`` demostrating its use is shown below.
+An example suite ``empy.cities`` demonstrating its use is shown below.
 It is a translation of ``jinja2.cities`` example from :ref:`Jinja` and can be directly compared against it.